National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Section 9007 of the Patient Protection and Affordable Care Act, Public Law 111-148 (the "Affordable Care Act"), created section 501(r) of the Code adding new requirements effective beginning with the first tax year on or after March 23, 2012, that 501(c)(3) hospitals must conduct a CHNA at least once every three years in order to assess community need and annually file information (by means of Schedule H (Form 990)) regarding progress toward addressing identified needs.
 (IRS).
 This can involve partnerships with other clinical, public health, and population health focused organizations.
 Section 9007 furthermore established tax penalties for hospitals that do not comply, as well as reporting requirements regarding national compliance on the IRS.
 (IRS) .

-- AHRQ Health Care Innovations Exchange - (Agency for Healthcare Research and Quality (AHRQ)) - Comprehensive program designed to accelerate the development and adoption of innovations in health care delivery.
+- AHRQ Health Care Innovations Exchange - (Agency for Healthcare Research and Quality (AHRQ)) - The Innovations Exchange offers health professionals and researchers the opportunity to share, learn about, and ultimately adopt evidence-based innovations and tools suitable for a range of health care settings and populations.

 - CHNA Data Platform - (Kaiser Permanente US) - Registration is required to use this web-based tool, which includes a focused set of community health indicators to assist in the CHNA process.